GaveenBuddhika/Jenkins-CI-pipeline-using-maven-sonaqube-and-docker/README.md

-# Jenkins CI Pipeline for Spring Boot Application
+# Jenkins CI Pipeline using Maven,Sonarqube and Docker

 This repository contains a Jenkins pipeline that automates the Continuous Integration (CI) process for a Spring Boot application.
 It uses Maven for building and testing, SonarQube for static code analysis, and Docker for containerization.